 Our firm takes great pride in only prosecuting medical and other types of malpractice cases that we feel confident are supported by credible and objective medical evidence.
 We also make certain that the firm’s reviewing medical experts are board certified and that these physicians are giving honest and ethical reviews of the potential case.

-We only accept cases in which the harm to the patient resulted in serious personal injury, including birth injury, disability, or untimely death.
+We only accept cases in which the harm to the patient resulted in serious personal injury, including birth injury, disability, or wrongful death.
 Our lawyers understand and place a priority on finding out why the medical event occurred and in helping to prevent other potential future acts of medical negligence.

 We believe that our cases can change the way hospitals and doctors practice medicine.
 We want to make patient safety an important topic and priority.
 We also know how important it is for the injured person or the family of the decedent to be compensated for pain and suffering, medical bills and lost wages.

 Our Monmouth County, New Jersey office is conveniently located in Shrewsbury, NJ.